scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 ## Step 3: Setting up the data

 For your dataset to be found by Ultralytics the "datasets_dir" needs to be configured.
-This is done by setting runnning the following command:
+This is done by running the following command:
 ```bash
 yolo settings datasets_dir=<path_to_dataset>
 ```
-This needs to be directed to a folder named "fed_dataset" where the data is structured as follows:
+This needs to be directed to your dataset folder (in this tutorial named "fed_dataset") where the data is structured as follows:

 ```
 fed_dataset/